Goodbye, cruel summer. You with your long days and sleepy vibe. It has been good.

 These are the fallacies I fall for every June 1st.

-And yes, we did go to Disney this year on vacation, and no, no offense, but it was hot and expensive and the magic was lost on me.
+And yes, we did go to Disney on vacation this summer, and no, no offense, but it was hot and expensive and the magic was lost on me.

-Honestly, I haven’t known exactly what I expect.
+Honestly, I haven’t known exactly what I expect from summer.

 She will be unbearably hot for at least 3 more months.